1 – What is the Alien Gospel?

 Getting back to the words in Daniel, “they shall not cleave one to another, even as iron is not mixed with clay.”
 As mentioned, it fits the context of the passage to think that this is referring to these two different political systems who are having trouble integrating with each other.
 The internal unity of the Antichrist government runs into trouble because of the suppressed animosity between the economic side (represented by the “clay“), the industrialists who want to control everything, and the militarists (represented by the “iron“) who also want to control everything.

 The vision of the “image” was meant to be a symbolic portrait of the political-military-economic-religious empires that have dominated, and will dominate, the Middle East, and particularly the land of Israel.
 The description of the “feet” portion nicely reveals the paradoxical situation of two empires who ally together (“mix”) yet contend somewhat with each other (“shall not cleave”).

 An example of this love-hate relationship between a commercial power and a more militarized one can be seen even in our present historical situation: not long ago ago, the European Union (EU) and Russia were talking euphorically about joining forces, but recently, due to the Ukrainian crisis, the two are moving apart again.

 But now, what about the “seed of men” phrase in the previous sentence?
-“And whereas thou sawest iron mixed with miry clay, they shall mingle themselves with the seed of men”.
-What is the meaning of this peculiar “mixing” feature found in the feet and toes of the “image”?
+“As you saw iron mixed with ceramic clay, they will mingle with the seed of men.”
+(2:43) What is the meaning of this peculiar “mixing” feature found in the feet and toes of the “image”?
 The purpose appears to be so they can “mingle with the seed of men”.

 In other words, because of the broad base they’ve established by joining forces (“iron mixed with miry clay”), they have a greater appeal and greater ability to rule over the world, (“the seed of men”).
 It is like a play on words: the mixing of the kings and their kingdoms enables them to mix better with mankind and thus rule over them. (“Mix” and “mingle” are the same word in ancient Hebrew.)